Many people fail to recognize dog cold weather dangers.

 When your dog comes in from the snow, be sure to dry your dog’s coat immediately.

-If you have a dog with an undercoat, think Siberian husky, samoyed, Australian shepherd or Shiba Inu, you may not need to put your dog in a cold on frigid days.
+If you have a dog with an undercoat, think Siberian husky, Samoyed, Australian shepherd, or Shiba Inu, you may not need to put your dog in the cold on frigid days.

-But if you have a short-haired dog with a single coat (such as Chihuahuas, Afghan hounds and Salukis), consider getting your pup a coat or sweater with a high collar that covers his body from his neck to the base of his tail.
+But if you have a short-haired dog with a single coat (such as Chihuahuas, Afghan hounds, and Salukis), consider getting your pup a jacket or sweater with a high collar that covers his body from his neck to the base of his tail.

 Dog cold weather dangers: Paws

-In addition to drying your dog’s coat, it’s especially important to clean your dog’s paws.
-Pay special attention to the area area in-between your dog’s toes.
+In addition to drying your dog’s coat, it’s essential to clean your dog’s paws.
+Pay particular attention to the area in-between your dog’s toes.

-If you’re buying ice melt, be sure to buy pet-friendly products.
+If you’re buying ice melt, be sure to purchase pet-friendly products.